Berets of the United States Army: Tan

-On 14 June 2001, U.S. Army Rangers assigned to the 75th Ranger Regiment and the Airborne and Ranger Training Brigade were authorized to wear a distinctive tan beret to replace the black berets that had recently become the army-wide standard.
-The color was chosen by the members of the 75th Ranger Regiment as being similar to other elite units with similar missions worldwide, notably the British, Australian and New Zealand Special Air Service regiments.
+On 14 June 2001, U.S. Army Rangers units—such as the 75th Ranger Regiment and the Airborne and Ranger Training Brigade—were authorized to wear the distinctive tan beret to replace the black beret that had become the U.S. Army-wide standard.
+The color was chosen by the members of the 75th Ranger Regiment as being similar to other elite units with similar missions, notably the British, Australian, and New Zealand Special Air Service.

-The change in color also required modification of the associated beret flashes worn by the Ranger units, changing the borders from white to black in order to provide better contrast to the lighter beret.